How I Transitioned into Data Analytics from Web Development

 Data analytics visualization dashboard

 I enjoy working with numbers and statistics which makes it fun for me to identify trends and patterns in data.
 I work with tools such as Tableau, SQL, Microsoft Excel, Google Analytics, and Python to do this.
-I know which tools are best suited to which types of data.
-I work by condensing large pieces of information into small, bitesize chunks that let stakeholders digest it quickly.

 The Advantage